na-na-hi/renget/archive/nikg-advice-voice_lines.md

 3. In the future the two of us shall partake in the imbibing of spirits.

 >Affection Lvl Up
-1. Laterally, i've been waiting to have a drink with you, my heart full of expenteancy.
+1. Laterally, i've been waiting to have a drink with you, my heart full of expectancy.
 Such delight goes beyond my wildest imaginations.
 2. To wile away ones days on the surface... is this not something you have pondered?
 3. You managed to delight this soul of mine time and time again.

+>Outpost Patrol
+1. I would rather soon part from here fore there is no moon nor breeze for mine eyes to cherish.
+2. My Lord, farmland is what we are in most dire need of here.
+3. *sigh* A more barren wasteland I have never laid mine eyes upon.

 ##Signal
 >Blabla Status